ClintH/kattegat/README.md

 # Welcome

-Kattegat is a simple application server designed to make prototyping Javascript-based interactivity a bit smoother, yet without hiding too much of the real workings.
+Kattegat is a simple application server designed to make prototyping Javascript-based interactivity a bit smoother, yet without hiding too much of the real workings. <a href="#install">Install Kattegat</a> and play with the demos, or <a href="https://github.com/ClintH/kattegat/blob/master/DOCS.md">read the documentation</a>.

 It is developed for the Designing Interactive Artifacts course at the IT University of Copenhagen.